-In respect of the environment, the Government will take a more proactive approach to protect the environment and will implement a number of measures including increased fines and penalties.
-As an initial measure, I propose to increase by 100 per cent all fines for littering with effect from January 01, 2014 in accordance with the provisions of the Litter Act and, pursuant to that, the fine for offences in respect of individuals would be increased from \$2,000 to \$4,000 and in respect of body corporates from \$4,000 to \$8,000.
-[Desk thumping]
+VIII.
+In respect of the environment:

+The Government will take a more proactive approach to protect the environment and will implement a number of provisions of the Litter Act and pursuant to that, the fine for offences in respect of individuals, would be increased from \$2,000 to \$4,000 and in respect of body corporates \$4,000 to \$8,000.